SebastianArriagada/general-notes/algorithms-and-data-structure.md

 **Tree property related to building a heap:** A Binary Heap is a Complete Binary Tree where items are stored in a special order such that the value in a parent node is greater(or smaller) than the values in its two children nod

 **What is heapify?
 What is its complexity?** Heapify is the process of converting a binary tree into a Heap data structure.
 A binary tree being a tree data structure where each node has at most two child nodes.
 A Heap must be a complete binary tree, that is each level of the tree is completely filled, except possibly the bottom level.
 At this level, it is filled from left to right.
-Complexity O(nLog n)
+Complexity O(Log n)

 **Why is heap sort an asymptotically sorting algorithm?** This mean that the algorithm require the same time for the worst and better case